monosay/docs/docs/msbot-nodejs-implementation.md

 ### <i class="fas fa-code"></i> Development

-First of all, If you don't know how to build a bot with Microsoft Bot Framework (NodeJS), you can check the <a target="_blank" href="https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-quickstart" class="inline-link"><i class="fab fa-microsoft"></i> documentation</a>.
+First of all, if you don't know how to build a bot with Microsoft Bot Framework (NodeJS), you can check the <a target="_blank" href="https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-quickstart" class="inline-link"><i class="fab fa-microsoft"></i> documentation</a>.

 Also there are lots of samples about Microsoft Bot Framework on their <a target="_blank" href="https://github.com/Microsoft/BotBuilder-Samples" class="inline-link"><i class="fab fa-github"></i> Github Repository</a>.